-Many professionals have had the experience of working for a boss that falls short of the gold standard.
-According to the book Good Boss, Bad Boss by Robert Sutton, research from Gallup polls has found that 75% of employees cite their supervisor as the number one cause of workplace stress.
+Many professionals have had the experience of working for a boss who falls short of the gold standard.
+According to the book "Good Boss, Bad Boss" by Robert Sutton, research from Gallup polls has found that 75 percent of employees cite their supervisor as the number one cause of their workplace stress.
 The same Gallup polls (which surveyed over 100,000 respondents) found that an employee’s immediate boss has much more of an influence on their performance than the company they work for.

-There is something to be gained from the experience of working for a bad boss; it may seem counterintuitive, but working under a bad boss can actually have a positive effect by sharpening your own management skills and preparing you to take on a managerial role in the future.
+Believe it or not, there is something to be gained from the experience of working for a bad boss; it may seem counterintuitive, but working under a bad boss can actually have a positive effect by sharpening your own management skills and preparing you to take on a managerial role in the future.

 A bad boss provides an object lesson on how not to handle situations while working in a managerial role.
 You could be a boss yourself one day, and you will hopefully remember not to model your behavior after the bad boss to which you have been subjected.
-The time you spend in the service of such a manager gives you a front row seat to observe their lack of leadership and poor decision making skills.
+The time you spend in the service of such a manager gives you a front row seat to observe their lack of leadership and poor decision-making skills.

 Take these lessons to heart and be a better boss when your turn comes around.
 Even if you never become a manager, you can learn a great deal about relationships and how to handle stressful situations.

-Many bad bosses are primed to explode at even the smallest sign of a problem, so it is important that you learn when to pick your battles and when to let the little things go.
+Some bad bosses are primed to explode at even the smallest sign of a problem, so it is important that you learn when to pick your battles and when to let the little things go.

 It is important to remember that there are other employees going through the same situation, and you have the opportunity to support each other in the face of this challenge.

 While having a bad boss isn’t the ideal situation, you can make the most of it if you are not ready to quit and move on to another organization.
 Take what you can from the experience, make a note of things that are not working for the bad boss, and use the experience to improve your own management skills.